flamewave000/dragonflagon-fvtt/df-qol/README.md

 ## (D&D 5e Only) Better Attack Button Highlighting

-When using automation like DAE or Midi QoL, the styling for the Advantage and Disadvantage buttons will be adjusted so they have a brighter border when they are set to the default option.
+Adjusts the styling for the Advantage and Disadvantage buttons so they have a brighter border so they stand out a little more visually.
 This should help to avoid clicking the wrong button.

 ## Contributors